viamrobotics/docs/docs/services/motion.md

 #### Free Constraint

-The Free constraint places no restrictions on motion whatsoever.
+The `free` constraint places no restrictions on motion whatsoever.
 This is the default and will be used if nothing is passed.
 This profile takes no parameters.

 Example usage:
 ```python